AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-encounter-core-1-intro.md

 #### ADHA Core Encounter
 The purpose of this profile is to provide a core representation of an encounter for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.
-This profile supports a statement of the administration or non-administration of a vaccine.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [Encounter](http://hl7.org/fhir/R4/encounter.html) that are supported.